-* Facilitating dream circles and Chalom Circles as integral parts of individual, synagogue, and communal life.
+* Facilitating dream (Chalom) circles as integral parts of individual, synagogue, and communal life.
 JASD will create a protocol for these sacred circles that may be offered by houses of worship, organizations, and groups.
-The Association will establish a program to train facilitators.

 • Reviving the traditional ritual, the Amelioration of Dreams, to synagogue services and community life.
 The Talmudic practice (Talmud Bavli, Berakhot 55b) laces biblical accounts and prayer with the healing power of dreams.
 The dreamer is called to present the dream before three witnesses, who listen and respond.